Marketing and sales alignment working together as one team is really about the customer.

 That’s a constant balancing act with engaging with the sales team.
 And there may be reasons to shift or change a qualification criterion based on the maturity of a field sales organization or a time during the market, like during market seasonality.
 There are lots of reasons to make those changes, and you can’t do that in a vacuum.

-Heidi: To me, you must go back to the customer, and you must understand the buying process of a customer.
+Heidi: You must go back to the customer, and you must understand the buying process of a customer.

 And if you can look at the buying process of your customer and map that out to not only the activities and programs that you engage with to move that prospect or customer through a buying cycle but understand how it maps to a sales process, is essential.